Zimbra-Community/announcements/README.md

 - Bank transfer: IBAN NL55ABNA0623226413 ; BIC ABNANL2A

 This portal shows a list of announcements and RSS feeds in Zimbra as the first thing people see after login.
-Also People can add new announcements or comment on them.
+Also People can add new announcements and comment on them.
+Spread the word in your organization!

 ![https://raw.githubusercontent.com/Zimbra-Community/announcements/master/announcements-screenshot.png](https://raw.githubusercontent.com/Zimbra-Community/announcements/master/announcements-screenshot.png)

+### Features
+  - Customizable colors
+  - Configurable feeds
+  - Deploy per cos or per user, what you want

 ### Install prerequisites
   - Zimbra 8.7 and above